protonemedia/laravel-api-health/README.md

 use GuzzleHttp\Client;
 use Illuminate\Console\Scheduling\Event;
-use Pbmedia\ApiHealth\Checkers\AbstractHttpGetChecker;
+use Pbmedia\ApiHealth\Checkers\AbstractHttpChecker;

-class LaravelDocumentationChecker extends AbstractHttpGetChecker {
+class LaravelDocumentationChecker extends AbstractHttpChecker {
     /*
      * The URL you want to request.